Senior Golfer Status

 Shirts/Tops – Men must wear sleeved, collared shirts.
 Turtleneck and mock turtleneck shirts are acceptable.
 Ladies’ tops may be sleeveless and/or collarless.

-Slacks/Pants – Tailored pants are acceptable for men and ladies.
+Slacks/Pants – Tailored pants and blue jeans are acceptable for men and ladies.

 Shorts – Bermuda, walking, or other tailored shorts are acceptable provided they are mid-thigh in length.
 Ladies may wear skirts subject to this same length requirement.

 Sports gear – Sweat pants, track/jogging suits, bathing suits

 Slacks/Pants – Pants that have holes in them or are torn